Summary:

 - Influence how your brand or products appear in AI-generated responses.

-- Require up-to-date, structured content for LLM visibility (the new “AI SEO”).
+- Require up-to-date, structured content for LLM visibility — the new "AI SEO."

 - Can skew pageview metrics but rarely affect engagement or conversion.

-2) On-Demand RAG Scrapers: Context collectors on request.
+On-demand RAG scrapers: Context collectors on request.

-Definition: “RAG” (Retrieval-Augmented Generation) scrapers fetch data in real time to supplement user prompts.
-They’re used in enterprise chatbots, shopping assistants, or customer support tools to pull live information.Purpose: Provide contextual accuracy — not training data — to enrich AI responses with up-to-date facts.Behavior:
+Definition: RAG (Retrieval-Augmented Generation) scrapers fetch data in real time to supplement user prompts.
+They power enterprise chatbots, shopping assistants, and customer support tools that pull live information.

 - Arrive in short bursts triggered by a specific user query.